sakshimankar/Random-Forest-Regressor-Knowledge-Solutions-India/README.md

 # Random-Forest-Regressor-Knowledge-Solutions-India

-This was my final Internship Project for Knowledge Solutions India.
+This was my final Internship Project for Machine Learning Training and Internship with Knowledge Solutions India.

 Project Title: “Admission Prediction using Machine Learning”